 This will help them do better the next time they take a skill assessment test at your company.
 Plus, 36% of candidates expect to be updated throughout the hiring process.
 By giving them feedback on their test performance, you are helping your company's reputation in the market.

-What employers should look for when choosing a pre-employment skill testing software
+What employers should look for when choosing a skills testing software?

 The choice of a skill assessment test for recruitment depends on the qualities the recruiter wishes to assess based on business objectives for that particular job.